Discover all the tax services we offer

 This credit only applies to income taxes, not value-added taxes or sales taxes—even in countries where a value-added tax is used as a substitute for income taxes.

-Form 1118 is not mandatory, meaning that no one is required to file it.
-However, any foreign corporation in jeopardy of owing double taxes to the US will most likely want to file Form 1118 to reduce their tax obligations.
+Even though it is not mandatory for expats to file Form 1118, any foreign corporation would be in jeopardy of owing double taxes and will most likely want to file Form 1118 to reduce their tax obligations.

 There’s no penalty for failing to file, per se, but you could end up paying unnecessary taxes if you don’t.